untoldengine/UntoldEngine/docs/Architecture/assetFormat.md

   not here; this record holds what the scene author tunes
 - a file whose only geometry is a splat may omit the vertex and index chunks

+The exporter does not write this chunk; a link is authored after the export by `UntoldAssetPatcher` (Sources/UntoldEngine/AssetFormat/UntoldAssetPatcher.swift) or `untoldengine gaussian-link`, which re-emit only the string table (append-only) and this table, copy every other chunk's stored bytes, re-lay out the chunk offsets on the file alignment and recompute the content hash (`UntoldFormat.contentHash(of:in:)`).

 ## Compression Rules

 Supported compression types: